salmonberrypi/salmonberrypi.github.io/README.md

 Manipulating the **boot state and boot devices** is essential.
 Raspberry Pi firmware has matured and expanded, and [new boot modes](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#http-boot) help.

-Storage can't be an afterthought or blended in with general-purpose compute: **node specialization** is needed, e.g. dual disks for Ceph nodes.
+Storage can't be an afterthought or blended in with general-purpose compute: **node specialization** is needed, e.g. dual disks for Ceph nodes.w

 The unit of a node should be **independent of traditional Pi or compute module form factor**.
 It should be defined by control interfaces and not waste real estate on a specific form factor.
 We can print mounts rather than waste PCB on them.
 More cost-effective and flexible.
 We can split the CM4/5 footprint in half and only use what we need.